BMW May Be First To Go

 - BMW has the second highest leverage among its peers, and more of its assets are financed by borrowed money than not;

-- BMW's leverage is only second to that of Ford (F), which I discussed extensively in Ford May Be In Trouble, Tesla Attacks Ford's Most Profitable Vehicle, Ford's Only Way To Compete, Why Is GM Outperforming Ford?, and most recently Ford: Not Enough; and
+- BMW's leverage is only second to that of Ford, which I discussed extensively in Ford May Be In Trouble, Tesla Attacks Ford's Most Profitable Vehicle, Ford's Only Way To Compete, Why Is GM Outperforming Ford?, and most recently Ford: Not Enough; and

-- Despite mainstream misconception, Tesla in fact has one of the most conservative balance sheets among its peers.
+- Despite mainstream misconception, Tesla, in fact, has one of the most conservative balance sheets among its peers.

 Legal Woes

-According to recent reports, BMW was this week raided by European Union antitrust watchdogs as the EU ramped up a probe into the German car industry following reports that carmakers colluded on technology for decades.
+According to recent reports, BMW was this week raided by European Union antitrust watchdogs as the EU ramped up a probe into the German car industry, following reports that carmakers colluded on technology for decades.

 This development follows earlier reports that Volkswagen's Dieselgate has spread across the industry, although BMW has denied any wrongdoing so far.